WOPG (AM): Radio Disney

-In March 2002, Regent sold the station to the Walt Disney Company, who had converted it to the Radio Disney children's radio format on February 28, 2002.
+In March 2002, Regent sold the station to the Walt Disney Company, who converted it to the Radio Disney children's radio format on February 28, 2002.
 It was the only Disney-owned outlet in Upstate New York, although a local owner in the Syracuse area converted several of his stations to Radio Disney as well.

 The call sign for 1460 were then changed to WDDY on April 23, 2002.
 The Disney format lasted more than a decade.
 In June 2013, Disney put WDDY and six other Radio Disney stations in medium markets up for sale, to refocus the network's broadcast distribution on Top-25 markets.
 On September 29, 2013, WDDY dropped the Radio Disney programming and went silent.

 Catholic radio

-In October, Disney filed to sell WDDY to Pax et Bonum, owner of 89.9 WOPG-FM in Esperance.
+In October, Disney filed to sell WDDY to Pax et Bonum, owner of WOPG-FM in Esperance.
 The acquisition was made to improve the signal for Catholic radio in the Capital District.
 Pax et Bonum converted the station to noncommercial operation as a simulcast of WOPG-FM, from studios at the AM station's Delmar transmitter site.
 The sale was consummated on January 17, 2014, the station resumed operations on January 29, 2014, and its call sign was changed to WOPG on February 27, 2014.